Sonfjället National Park

 Wilderness camping in Sweden

-We found our visit to Sonfjället extremely worthwhile.
+I found my visit to Sonfjället extremely worthwhile.
 Even though I did not see the bear myself, I would definitely recommend a visit to this special nature park.
 You can find more information about the park on the website of Sweden’s National Parks.

 Leave a Reply